General Financial Aid FAQs

 - Admitted Undergraduate Students: You can see your SID on your admissions status page after you have been admitted.

-There is a common myth that financial aid is just grants, the money that doesn’t have to be paid back.
-But, financial aid is really everything we include in a financial aid award offer such as grants, scholarships, work-study, federal student loans, and federal parent loans.
+There is a common myth that financial aid is just grants, but financial aid is really everything we include in a financial aid offer such as grants, scholarships, work-study, federal student loans, and federal parent loans.

 The first place you want to look is right here at CU Boulder's Scholarship Services.
 We have automatic scholarships, scholarship search tools, information about private scholarships, and tips on how to apply.

 First, you have to complete the FAFSA.
-Once you’ve been offered a loan, you will need to accept it in your student portal, complete a loan agreement (also known as Master Promissory Note), and complete Entrance Counseling.
+Once you’ve been offered a loan, you will need to accept it in Buff Portal, complete a Master Promissory Note (MPN), and complete Entrance Counseling.
 We will remind you of these requirements once you have accepted your first loan.
 You will only need to do the Master Promissory Note and Entrance Counseling once, which makes applying for student loans pretty easy.

 TIP: Keep track of your loans, only borrow what you need, make a plan for how you will repay these loans when you graduate, visit the Office of Financial Aid for one-on-one help.